 Tetyana has previously written … Continue reading →

 EDIT: I want to apologize for an oversight in this blog entry.
 Shelly and I forgot to mention Diabulimia Helpline in our list of organizations that help raise awareness and support sufferers with type 1 diabetes and eating disorders.
 Diabulimia Helpline is the only non-profit in the US dedicated to “education, support, and advocacy for diabetics with eating disorders, and their families.”
 I also want to highlight some services that Diabulimia Helpline offers: “a 24 hour helpline available via (425) 985-3635, an insurance specialist to walk clients and/or their parents through the complicated world of getting insurance to cover eating disorders, and a referral service to help people find the treatment centers, doctors, therapists, and counselors that would be a good fit for them on their road to recovery.” – Sincerely, Tetyana

-Type 1 diabetes (DMT1, or T1DM) is a lifelong disease often diagnosed in children or adolescents.
-Though causes of DMT1 are complex and not fully understood, it results from the body’s immune system destroying its own insulin-producing cells.
-This drastically lowers insulin levels and leads to …
+Type 1 diabetes (DMT1, or T1DM) is a lifelong disease often diagnosed in children or adolescents. … Continue reading →